 How We'd Use These Free Nights

 Each of these free nights has a different potential value.
-The free night from the IHG Rewards Card is the least expensive to acquire and has the least amount of limitations, which is why it is our favorite, and we'd never want to use it at an airport hotel.
-However, the free nights earned from the Club Carlson Premier Visa are a perfect example of how you could get great value from an airport hotel.
+The free night from the IHG Rewards Premier Card, while in the past considered the best free night certificate available when issued with IHG's old co-brand card, is now on par with those offered by Marriott and Hyatt at best.
+The free nights earned from the Club Carlson Premier Visa are a perfect example of how you could get great value from an airport hotel.
 This is what we'd do with each of the options:

 IHG Rewards Free Night

 Marriott Bonvoy Free Night

 The 35,000 point limitation on the new co-brand card's free night can make it a challenge if you want to stay in a large city.
 Our best advice for this one is cash it in at a smaller city, or perhaps a high-end Marriott in Southeast Asia like the JW Marriott Phu Quoc Emerald Bay Resort & Spa.